sarahalang/hab-nfdi4memory-fairDataFellow/README.md

 ## The data and what to use it for
 HAB's alchemy portal (https://alchemie.hab.de) offers IconClass categories extended specifically to tag alchemy images.
 A number of book pages containing such illustrations (digitized in the project) were tagged using those categories.
-Amongst them are alchemical instruments, in which I am particularly intersted.
+Amongst them are alchemical instruments, in which I am particularly interested.

 To make the data usable for computer vision (specifically object detection), the locations of the objects on the images need to be specified in a usable image annotation format (such as MS COCO) so they can be used to train machine learning algorithms.